 Full-length articles should conform to the traditional format with headings for Introduction, Materials and Methods, Results and Discussion section.

 A Short Communication is a concise but complete description of a limited investigation, which will not be included in a later paper.
 Short Communications should be as completely documented, both by reference to the literature and description of the experimental procedures employed, as a regular paper.
 They should not occupy more than 6 printed pages with figures, tables and references (about 12 manuscript pages including no more than a total of 4 figures and tables) and should contain an Abstract of not more than 200 words.
 Headings should be Introduction, Materials and Methods with the Results and Discussion combined.
 The maximum total text word count in these sections is 3000.Papers containing sequence data per se are outside of the scope of the journal but those describing sequences including utility, for example the expression and immunological function of a molecule or the generation of useful mAb, will be considered.
 Sequence data can be submitted to be included as supplementary information with accession numbers quoted in the text.

-Mini-reviews and opinions should cover subjects in specialised areas of veterinary immunology which are either topical, or of emerging importance, or in need of an update.
+Short reviews are opinions that should cover subjects in specialised areas of veterinary immunology which are either topical, or of emerging importance, or in need of an update.
 They should not exceed 3000 words and be easy to read.
 Articles containing provocative opinions and hypotheses not yet firmly supported by experimental evidence should be suitable, provided that any biases expressed are acknowledged by the authors.